ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/cluster-options.rst

        further protection (which can mean *data loss* if the unresponsive node still accesses shared storage, for example).
 See also the :ref:`requires <requires>` resource meta-attribute.

+       This option applies only to fencing scheduled by the cluster, not to requests initiated externally (such as with the ``stonith_admin`` command-line tool).
    * - .. _stonith_action:

        .. index::